 About 430,000 vehicles travel the San Diego Freeway (I-405) every day.
 By 2030, the volume is expected to increase by nearly 23 percent—threatening to worsen gridlock and commuter delays.

-A subconsultant on the project, Harris & Associates is responsible for a variety of vital tasks, including: completing quality verification on roadway activities in accordance with contract requirements; coordinating field activities with the design-builder and quality verification inspectors; public relations; and traffic control.
+A subconsultant on the project, Harris & Associates was responsible for a variety of vital tasks, including: completing quality verification on roadway activities in accordance with contract requirements; coordinating field activities with the design-builder and quality verification inspectors; public relations; and traffic control.

 - Coordinate among the design-builder’s quality control and quality assurance staff for activity inspection and acceptance